With its signature blue mist and rugged landscape, the Smoky Mountains are a true gem in the South.

 But hidden throughout this beautiful landscape are dozens of quaint mountainside towns that are perfect for quick trips and weekend getaways.

 If you’ve ever wanted to visit the Smoky Mountains, read on for our guide to the best Smoky Mountains towns.

 Where: Pigeon Forge is nestled against the foothills on the northern side of the Smoky Mountains in Tennessee.

-Home to Dollywood, the Dolly Parton-themed amusement park, this town draws crowds of people each year who flock to its festivals and summer activities.
+Home to Dollywood, Dolly Parton’s amusement park, this town draws crowds of people each year who flock to its festivals and summer activities.

 Popular attractions include the Old Mill, which is a nationally registered historic place and has been in the area since the early 1800s.

-While this water-powered mill once played a pivotal role in the daily lives of early Pigeon Forge settlers, the Old Mill is now a popular tourist attraction with a restaurant and cafe.
+This water-powered mill once played a pivotal role in the daily lives of early Pigeon Forge settlers.
+The Old Mill is now a popular tourist attraction with a restaurant and cafe.

 With its original historic touches, visitors can get a genuine historical experience as they dine and visit its shops.

 Pigeon Forge is popular year round, and when long summer days give way to crisp winter nights, the fun doesn’t stop.
-Pigeon Forge hosts an annual Winterfest Kickoff Festival, which features shopping, live entertainment, and twinkling holiday lights.
+The town hosts an annual Winterfest Kickoff Festival, which features shopping, live entertainment, and twinkling holiday lights.